Jobijollof/mypythonfile/README.md

-# myScaDevopsportfolio
+# SCA DEVOPS BENIN
-Assingnment by SCA  DEVOPS BENIN to create a .py script
+All asignments for my SCA DEVOPS 2022